MultiCraft/repixture/mods/rp_jewels/API.md

 You should always set a custom `description` for the jeweled tool.

-For the `description`, most jeweled tools in this mod use a description of the form “[adjective] Jewel [orignal tool name]”, with the adjective describing what is special about this tool.
+For the `description`, most jeweled tools in this mod use a description of the form “[adjective] Jewel [original tool name]”, with the adjective describing what is special about this tool.

 Example: “Swift Jewel Bronze Pickaxe” is a jeweled bronze pickaxe